I Am From What Moves Through Me

 About the Workshop

-No dance, poetry, or performance experience is needed.
-Just bring your curiosity, your stories, and a willingness to try something new together.
+No dance or poetry experience is needed.
+Just bring curiosity, openness, and a willingness to listen and imagine together.

 Together families will: